 Like AC units, attic fans will work properly if there are seals.
 Let us take an example of AC units.
 You won’t turn on your air conditioning unit to keep you warm if the windows are closed, right?

 Similarly, the space between the attic, the roof, and other rooms needs to be sealed.
-Any chipping of the seal will be a hindrance, and the result will be an overworked machine.
+Any chipping of the seal will hinder, and the result will be an overworked machine.

 Unlike other fans around the house, the attic fan shouldn’t be running throughout.
 The role of the attic fan is to cool the attic, especially during summer.
 Therefore, you can reduce expenses by using it sparingly during cold weather.